Jonjos95/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-A comprehensive analysis of kickstarter data and trends,to infer the factors that contribute to a successful launch
+A comprehensive analysis of kickstarter data and trends,to infer the factors that contribute to a successful launch.
+Through analysis the contributing factors for success as well as those leading to failure were uncoveredand visulaized.

 1. The most successful category as it pertains to kickstarters were in the Theater (Parent Category)